WebAssembly/custom-page-sizes/proposals/custom-page-sizes/Overview.md

 default value of 2<sup>16</sup> if omitted (for backwards compatibility) and is therefore always present in the *structure*.

-This page size is a power of two between `1` and `65536` inclusive.
+There are currently exactly two valid page sizes: 1 byte and 64 KiB.
+The encoding and spec are factored such that we can relax this to allow any power of two between `1` and `65536` (inclusive) in the future, should we choose to do so.

 The memory type's limits are still be defined in terms of pages, however the final memory's size in bytes is now determined both by the limits and the configured page size.
-For example, given a memory type defined with a page size of `1024`, a minimum limit of `4`, and a maximum limit of `8`, memory instances of that type would have a minimum byte size of `4096`, a maximum byte size of `8192`, and their byte size at any given moment would always be a multiple of `1024`.
+For example, given a memory type defined with a page size of `1`, a minimum limit of `4096`, and a maximum limit of `8192`, memory instances of that type would have a minimum byte size of `4096`, a maximum byte size of `8192`, and their byte size at any given moment could be any multiple of the page size (`1`) within those min/max bounds.

 [Memory type matching] requires that both memory types define the exact same page size.
 We do not define a subtyping relationship between page sizes.